serhatgktp/amorr/doc/sprint3/sprint3.md

 - Implementing the newly learn frameworks and tools.
 - Being able to save pictures in the backend.
 - Displaying the pictures/data from the backend.
-- Frontened for the appointments page, profile page for service provider
+- Frontened for the appointments page, profile page for service provider, list of service providers with filters.
 - Being able to log out from the account.
 - Being able to delete the account i.e delete data from the backend.